avaje/avaje-validator/README.md

 Add `@Valid` to the types we want to add validation.

-The `avaje-validator-generator` annotation processor will generate a ValidationAdapter as Java source code for each type annotated with `@Valid`.
+The `avaje-validator-generator` annotation processor will generate validation adapter classes as Java source code for each type annotated with `@Valid`.
 These will be automatically registered with `Validator` when it is started using a service loader mechanism.